ppothapa/pyICON_EXCLAIM/README.md

 * a number of functions to facilitate the every-day script-based plotting of ICON data
 * an interactive (ncview-like) plotting GUI for Jupyter notebook
-* a monitoring suite ICON ocean simulations which combines all plots of an ICON simulation in a website
+* a monitoring suite for ICON ocean simulations which combines dedicated diagnostic plots of an ICON simulation on a website

 Pyicon is developed within the DFG-project TRR181 - Energy Transfers in Atmosphere and Ocean.

 ## Install pyicon

-Pyicon has depends on frequently used python libraries in the geoscience business.
-They are easiest installed using conda
+Pyicon depends a number of libraries typically used for geoscience data evaluation and plotting.
+The easiest installation is probably by using conda

 ```
 conda env create -f pyicon_env.yml